juliesymons/juliesymons.github.io/index.md

 <h2>{{ page.title }}</h2>

-The HPE Cognitive Computing Toolkit (CCT) is a GPU-accelerated platform for deep learning and other advanced analytics.
+The [HPE Cognitive Computing Toolkit](https://github.com/hpe-cct) (CCT) is a GPU-accelerated platform for deep learning and other advanced analytics.
 The **cct-tutorial** contains a number of examples from each of the repositories that comprise the Cognitive Computing Toolkit.
 This guide along with the examples in this tutorial can be used to get an introduction to the CCT platform.

+## Table of Contents

 *   [Introduction](#introduction)
 *   [Abstractions](#abstractions)